coinvent/coinvent/architecture.md

 <a name='bdip'></a>
 ## Core Object: The Blend Diagram in Progress

 The object type at the heart of Coinvent is the Blend Diagram.
-The specification is intentionally broad to support several use-cases.
+The specification below is intentionally broad to support several use-cases.

+Crucially we must support blend diagrams which are "works in progress".
+The high-level process of developing a new blended concept is:

+1. Pick two concepts to blend.
+2. Compute a common base concept.
+3. Compute a blend.
+4. Evaluate the blend for consistency.
+5. ...Which may lead to changes in either the input concepts, such as logical weakenings to remove the conflict.
+This process of evaluate-modify could be iterated several times.
+6. Evaluate the blend for value, perhaps by generating examples/models and evaluating them.
+7. ...This evaluation may lead to modifications, and so the whole process is iterative.

+Hence we talk of a Blend Diagram *in Progress* to allow that blends may be developed step-by-step and iteratively.

 Concepts are defined in CASL or OWL.
 Mappings between concepts are defined in DOL.
 Metadata is also defined in DOL.
 The Blend Diagram may be a single file, or several linked files, using DOL's support for urls.